PaulinaDom/data-analyst-portfolio/Analyzing-sales-data/README.md

 ## 📌 Project Overview

-This project is a *Power BI sales performance dashboard* focused on *Year-to-Date (YTD) vs Previous Year-To-Date (PYTD)* analysis.
+This project is a *Power BI sales performance dashboard* focused on *Year-to-Date (YTD) vs Prior Year-To-Date (PYTD)* analysis.
 The report allows users to dynamically analyze *Sales, Quantity, and Gross Profit* across multiple dimensions such as *time, country, customer account, and product hierarchy*.

 The key goal of the dashboard is to:
 - Compare current performance against the previous year
 - Identify positive and negative performance drivers
 - Enable flexible metric switching using slicers
-- Follow Power BI best practices in *data modeling (star schema), DAX design, and visual storytelling*
+- Follow Power BI best practices in *data modeling (star schema) and DAX design*

 > ⚠ *Credit*:
 > This portfolio project is based on a tutorial and dataset created by *Mo Chen*.